A Photographer’s Guide to Transmission: Understanding How Light Filters Through

 If you wanted to filter out white light with a purple filter, you’d be better off starting with a light that has more blues and purples to start with.

-Almost any lighting source with a higher colour temperature like LED, fluorescent, or strobe in the 5–6,000 Kelvin range will have much more blue and purple in the spectrum, so when you filter out all the other colours of light, you’re left with more purple at the end.
+Almost any lighting source with a higher colour temperature like LED, fluorescent, or strobe in the 5–6,000 Kelvin will have much more blue and purple in the spectrum, so when you filter out all the other colours of light, you’re left with more purple at the end.

 It’s worth remembering that glass itself is a filter of light.
 Certain types of glass do a great job of filtering out UV light while letting visible light and infrared light pass through.
 The UV filter on a lens is just a piece of glass.